 By: Brett McGarry

-The Ontario Public Service Employees Union (OPSEU) rejected a settlement earlier today by the College Employers Council.
+Negotiators for the Ontario Public Service Employees Union (OPSEU) rejected a settlement offer earlier today by the College Employers Council.

 “Rather than continue to bargain, the colleges have called a vote that, in itself, could easily keep faculty and students out of their classrooms for another two weeks,” said JP Hornick, CAAT-A bargaining leader.